 Why It Is Done

 How To Prepare

-When an autopsy is not required by law, permission from the deceased person's family is required before the autopsy is done.
+When an autopsy is not required by law, the deceased person's family must give permission before the autopsy is done.
 The laws governing who can give permission for an autopsy vary from state to state.
 Generally, a consent form must be signed in the presence of a designated witness.
 Some areas may allow witnessed phone consent instead.

 How It Is Done

 Before the autopsy is done, as much information as possible is gathered about the person who died and the events that led to the death.
 This includes reviewing medical records and consulting with the person's doctors about previous medical problems.
 Other information may be gathered by interviewing family members, investigating the area where the person died, and studying the circumstances surrounding the death.
 Depending on the circumstances of the death, law enforcement and the medical examiner's or coroner's office may be involved in the investigation.

 Procedures done during the autopsy may vary depending on the circumstances surrounding the death, whether the medical examiner or coroner is involved, and what specific issues are being evaluated during the autopsy.
 In some cases, family members agreeing to the autopsy may limit what can be done during the autopsy.